The meaning of the sleep phases

 -

-During deep sleep, energy reserves are filled and the most important regeneration and building processes take place
+In deep sleep, energy reserves are filled and the most important regeneration and building processes take place

 -